HarithaRajaram/Chromite-core-Caches/README.md

      Generates ASM to fill the Data Cache by performing consecutive loads at different address locations, jumps to the next line in each iteration.

      _Code Description_
-     1)Perform a fence operation to clear out the data cache subsystem and the fill buffer.
-     2)Load some data into a temporary register and perform several load operations to fill up the cache.
-     3)Each loop in ASM has an unconditional jump back to that label, a branch takes us out of the loop.
-     4)Each iteration, we visit the next set.
-     The total number of iterations is parameterized based on YAML input.

 ├── uatg_dcache_store_nl.py

     Generates ASM to fill the Data Cache by performing consecutive stores at different address locations,jumps to the next set in each iteration.

      _Code Description_
-     1)Perform a fence operation to clear out the data cache subsystem and the fill buffer.
-     2)In each iteration, we visit the next way in the same set.
-     3)Once all the ways in a set are touched, we visit the next set.
-     The total number of iterations is parameterized based on YAML input.

 ├── uatg_dcache_store_ns.py

     Generates ASM to fill the Data Cache by performing consecutive stores at different address locations, jumps to the next line in each iteration.

      _Code Description_
-     1)Perform a fence operation to clear out the data cache subsystem and the fill buffer.
-     2)Load some data into a temporary register and perform numerous store operations to fill up the cache.
-     3)Each loop in ASM has an unconditional jump back to that label, a branch takes us out of the loop.
-     4)Each iteration, we visit the next set.
-     The total number of iterations is parameterized based on YAML input.